jsdoc/jsdoc.github.io/content/en/tags-instance.md

 ## Overview

-Using the @instance tag will mark a symbol as an instance member of its parent symbol.
-This means it can be referred to by "Parent#Child".
+Using the `@instance` tag will mark a symbol as an instance member of its parent symbol.
+This means it can be referred to by `Parent#Child`.

-Using @instance will override a doclet's default scope (unless it is in the global scope, in which case it will remain global).
+Using `@instance` will override a doclet's default scope (unless it is in the global scope, in which case it will remain global).

 ## Examples

-The following example is a longhand way of writing "@function MyNamespace#myFunction":
+The following example is a longhand way of writing `@function MyNamespace#myFunction`:

 {% example "Using @instance to make a virtual doclet an instance member" %}